Completed (done as part of the Google UX Design Professional Certificate).

 Tools

-Figma, Miro, Zoom, Google Sheets
+Figma, Miro, Zoom

 Industry